PerseusArkouda/bash-scripts/README.md

 baktool - Backup tool script to get local incremental backups by using rsync.

+maintainance - Script to perform basic maintenance on Linux systems.

 systeminfo - Script to show a quick overview of the system's hardware and activity.

 ![systeminfo Screenshot](https://github.com/PerseusArkouda/bash-scripts/blob/master/systeminfo-Screenshot.jpg?raw=true)